Juglone/TicTacToe/README.md

 # TicTacToe
-tictactoe game written in C
+Two TicTacToe games, one written in C and one written in python